mhuang11/kyoto-airbnb/README.md

 # Kyoto AirBnB Analysis
-Analyzing which listing for a week stay in Kyoto, Japan has the best value.
-The purpose of this project was to practice Python, R, Tableau, and SQL.
+The purpose of this project was to practice using Python, R, and Tableau.

 ## Step 1: Data Scraping Using Python
 2 Key packages used: BeautifulSoup and Selenium WebDriver.